-LEICA SUMMICRON 35mm F2 with G
+SUMMICRON 35mm F2 with Goggles

 A review and photo examples of the LEICA SUMMICRON M 35mm F2 with goggles.